REFRAME: Reflective Surface Real-Time Rendering for Mobile Devices: Abstract

 \section{Abstract}

-This work tackles the challenging task of achieving real-time novel view synthesis on various scenes, including highly reflective objects and unbounded outdoor scenes.
+This work tackles the challenging task of achieving real-time novel view synthesis for reflective surfaces across various scenes.
 Existing real-time rendering methods, especially those based on meshes, often have subpar performance in modeling surfaces with rich view-dependent appearances.
 Our key idea lies in leveraging meshes for rendering acceleration while incorporating a novel approach to parameterize view-dependent information.
 We decompose the color into diffuse and specular, and model the specular color in the reflected direction based on a neural environment map.
 Our experiments demonstrate that our method achieves comparable reconstruction quality for highly reflective surfaces compared to state-of-the-art offline methods, while also efficiently enabling real-time rendering on edge devices such as smartphones.
 Our project page is at \href{https://xdimlab.github.io/REFRAME/}{https://xdimlab.github.io/REFRAME/}. \keywords{Reflective surface \and Real-time rendering \and Mobile device}